 Hurricane Recovery: Collecting Locative Media to Rebuild Local Knowledge

-The present research develops an open source Test Collection Digital Library System.
-The system enables collecting and labeling documents, and publishing the resulting test collections.
+The Test Collection Digital Library System enables collecting and labeling documents, and publishing.